ChristChurchMayfair/ccm_jekyll_site/_events/coronavirus2020.md

 features:
   - title: Blog
     description: |
-      You can also check out our blog for some daily encouragement.
+      You can also check out our blog for some weekly encouragement every Friday.
     buttonText: CCM Blog
     buttonLink: "/blog/"
   - title: Some further comments